dballowe7912/algorithm-challenge-dictionary/DataStructures/singlyLinkedList/singlyLinkedList.md

 ### Singly Linked List

-A data structure that contains a head, tail and length property.
-Linked lists consists of nodes, and each node has a value and a pointer to another node.
+A singly linked list is a data structure that consists of a series of nodes, each of which contains a value and a pointer to the next node in the list.
+The first node in the list is called the head, and the last node is called the tail.
+Singly linked lists are a simple and efficient way to store data that can be traversed in a forward direction only.

 - Singly Linked Lists are an exellent alternative to arrays when insertion and deletion at the beginning are frequently required

 ## Part 1: Push Method
 Pushes a new node onto the end of a Linked List